List of The Inbetweeners characters: Paul Keenan

-In the first episode of Series 3, "The Fashion Show", Paul is supposed to be modelling with Charlotte Hinchcliffe in the 1970s disco theme section.
-However he supposedly drank a bottle of vodka and passed out due to a mix of alcohol and nerves, leading Will to take his place, despite his previous criticisms of the Fashion Show, saying it was "exclusive vanity".
+In the first episode of series 3, "The Fashion Show", Paul is supposed to be modelling with Charlotte Hinchcliffe in the 1970s disco theme section.
+However, he supposedly drank a bottle of vodka and passed out owing to a mix of alcohol and nerves, leading Will to take his place, despite his previous criticisms of the fashion show, saying it was "exclusive vanity".

 Chris Yates

 In "The Fashion Show", Chris is supposed to be modelling with Carli D'Amato in the "Sexy Finale" Theme in which he had to wear Speedos, DMs, a top hat and a leash.
 But, according to Carli, his back was "disgustingly hairy" so she sacked him.
-He can actually be seen in the episode, if one looks behind Carli whilst she is talking to Simon, he can be seen in the background with a hairy back.
+He can actually be seen in the episode, if one looks behind Carli while she is talking to Simon, he can be seen in the background with a hairy back.

 Chris Wharton

 A boy Jay claims he used to sit next to in woodwork class, and who now works in a newsagent's.
 During "The Trip to Warwick", Jay tells Neil and Will the story of how Wharton got his head stuck in a bottle bank and by the time he was found in the morning he had been "arse-raped eighteen times".
-Neil believes the story, but Will does not, questioning how the first eighteen people who found Wharton "turned out to be opportunistic homosexual rapists" and why Wharton would tell Jay about the ordeal due to its embarrassing nature.
+Neil believes the story, but Will does not, questioning how the first eighteen people who found Wharton "turned out to be opportunistic homosexual rapists" and why Wharton would tell Jay about the ordeal owing to its embarrassing nature.

 Steve D'Amato

 Steve is Carli's father.
-Carli tells Simon that he went ballistic when Simon vandalised their driveway, and Mr. Cooper tells Simon that Steve threatened to "fuck him up" when he sneaks into Carli's brother Chris' bedroom in the middle of the night, which he mistook for Carli's.
+Carli tells Simon that he went ballistic when Simon vandalised their driveway, and Mr Cooper tells Simon that Steve threatened to "fuck him up" when he sneaks into Carli's brother Chris's bedroom in the middle of the night, which he mistook for Carli's.